BCC Communication Pathway

 How it forms love

 Roots produce fruit.
-A person grounded in Scripture, prayer, and community begins to express the fruit of the Spirit, starting among their nearest relationships.
+A person grounded in Scripture, prayer, and community begins to express the fruit of the Spirit.
 Love is the first fruit named in Galatians 5.

 Convictions it activates